Our

 Visual Arts Faculty

-Samantha Limkeman joins the Gravitas team as the Visual Arts teacher.
+Samantha Limkeman joined the Gravitas team as the Visual Arts teacher in 2022.
 Prior to joining Gravitas, she served as a Studio Art and Digital Art teacher at Dos Pueblos High School in Goleta, California.
 She does freelance Graphic Design and is an experience lacrosse coach as well.
 Ms. Limkeman holds a BA in Studio Art from Westmont College.
 She recently moved from California to North Carolina with her family.

 Landon Loftin